JuliaKiser/READme.Generator/README.md

 npm i

 ## Usage Information
-00
+N/A

 ## Contributing
-There were 30 contributions made
+100 contributions were made

 ## Tests
 To test installation, run the following command in terminal:

 npm run test

+## License
+This application was created using: PyPI License

 ## Questions
 Questions?
 Reach out to me! [jdkiser228@gmail.com](mailto:jdkiser228@gmail.com)